 Day 6: Split, Home to a Roman Emperor’s Palace

 The historical center of Split is very impressive, and unmissable if you are visiting Croatia.
 It also has a lively waterfront, a great dining scene, and hiking, biking, and water sports opportunities.
-Moreover, Split’s central location makes it the perfect base from which to do several lovely day trips.

 Top things to do in Split